 If you can’t find the option to set the partition table, make sure you’re selecting the “View -> Show All Devices” option.

 Right-click on the USB drive, click Erase, and select the partition table.

-2. Download the version of macOS you want to install.
-Unless you have a specific reason to install an older version of macOS, you can download the most recent installer from Apple.
-Look for the installers labeled “Combo Update” which contain the full installer.
-These don’t require a pre-installed version of macOS to run.
+When the process is complete, download macOS.
+Unless you have a specific reason to install an older version of macOS, download the most recent installer from the App Store.

 1. Select your boot drive as the source for the clone.